On this page

 Accept: application/json content-type: application/json Authorization: Basic YWRtaW46c3VwZXJzZWNyZXQ=

 Create an allowlist of IP addresses to check incoming Okta calls.
-See What IP addresses/ranges should we allow for inbound traffic? (opens new window) for a listing of Okta IP addresses.
+For a listing of Okta IP addresses, see What IP Addresses/Ranges Should Be Allowlisted for Inbound Traffic? (opens new window).

 Note: This is a large list of IP addresses and the list is subject to change.
-Unless required by your organization, securing your Hook by authentication header is recommended.
+Unless required by your organization, securing your hook by authentication header or OAuth 2.0 is recommended.

-- Treat Event Hooks as you would any other HTTP request.
-For example, ensure you respond to the HTTP request in under 400 milliseconds with either a 200 (Success) or 204 (Success no content) return code.
+- Respond immediately to the HTTP request with either a 200 (Success) or 204 (Success no content) return code.

-- To avoid delays or timeouts, process the Event Hook request data after sending the response.
+- Process the event hook request data after sending the response code.

-A timeout of three seconds is enforced on all outbound requests for Event and Inline Hooks, with one retry in the event of a timeout or an error response from the external service.
-If a successful response has not been received after that, a 400 error is returned with more information about what failed.
+A timeout of three seconds is enforced on all outbound requests for event and inline hooks.
+One request retry is sent in the event of a timeout or an error response from the external service.
+If a successful response isn't received after that, an HTTP 400 error is returned with more information about the failure.

-Your external service processing Hook requests must take into consideration that the order of Event or Inline Hook calls is not guaranteed.
+Your external service that processes hook requests must consider that the order of events or inline hook calls aren't guaranteed.
 Also, to avoid processing duplicate requests, use the

 eventId property to identify unique requests.